Learn how to make an adorable DIY Mini Mason Jar Christmas Ornament with this easy tutorial. The vintage aqua color is so pretty!

 And now for my fabulous co-crafters’ handmade ornaments.
 As always, there are some amazing ornaments in this group.
 Seriously, that little car snow globe ornament is perfect!

-Mini Mason Jar Ornament | Lovely Etc.
+DIY Mini Mason Jar Christmas Ornament

 Want even more DIY ornament inspiration?
 You can see all of my DIY ornament tutorials right here.